raykao/source_control_workshop/README.md

 # Source Control Workshop

 This workshop is designed to show the basics of how to use Git as your Source Control Management Tool.
+THis is an example of an update.

 ## 4 Basic commands you should commit to memory (see what I did there?)
 - ```git pull```